#file-encryption #encryption-decryption #directory-structure #filename #decryption #encryption #aes-256

 Rules to follow

 1. Make sure you are not trying to decrypt unencrypted files or encrypt already encrypted files.
 Avoid using too many threads while processing large files.
-For example, say you have 10 files of each 1 GB and you are using 10 threads at once, then 10 GB of memory will be consumed.
+For example, say you have 10 files of each 1 GB and you are using 10 threads at once, then 10 GB of memory could be consumed.

 2. It is recommended to not encrypt utf-8 incompatible files, for example binary files/executables.
 It will either create or skip such files, but ensure you don't try to encrypt anything as such in the first place.
 If done so, the later you decrypt them, the binaries may or may not work.